The Forex market showed a decrease in volatility compared to the previous week.

 We teach that trades should be entered and exited at or very close to key support and resistance levels.
 There are certain key support and resistance levels that can be watched on the more popular currency pairs this week.

-Let’s see how trading one of these key pairs last week off key support and resistance levels could have worked out: Key Support and Resistance Levels
+Let us see how trading one of these key pairs last week off key support and resistance levels could have worked out:

-We had expected the level at 1.2670 might act as resistance, as it had acted previously as both support and resistance.
+We had expected the level at 0.9226 might act as resistance, as it had acted previously as both support and resistance.
 Note how these “flipping” levels can work well.
-The H1 chart below shows how the price rejected this level during last Tuesday’s Asian session, turning decisively bearish with a pin candlestick breaking down at the down arrow signaling the timing of the turn.
-This trade has been very profitable, achieving a maximum positive reward to risk ratio of approximately 11 to 1 so far based upon the size of the entry candlestick structure.
+The H1 chart below shows how the price rejected this level near the start of last Monday’s New York session, typically a great time to be trading currency pairs involving the U.S. Dollar, turning decisively bearish when a strongly bearish outside candlestick broke down at the down arrow shown in the price chart below.
+This trade has been profitable, achieving a maximum positive reward to risk ratio so far of more than 4 to 1 based upon the size of the entry candlestick.